Billuc/htmx-express/BLOG.md

 ## Side note on JS frameworks

 Even though I said I was tired of JS frameworks, it was because of the ecosystem around them.
-I actually love frameworks like Vue or Svelte because the fact that you can split youe application in simple testable components is amazing !
+I actually love frameworks like Vue or Svelte because the fact that you can split your application in simple testable components is amazing !

 There are also a lot of tools built (sometimes built-in) for these frameworks that makes your life really easier, like stores, component libraries, etc.